lucamartucci/lucamartucci.github.io/miscellaneous.md

 more about me:

-I'm a typical post-90s grew up in China, I like various pop songs from my generation.
+I am a typical post-90s from China, I like various pop songs from my generation.
 Recently I'm into listening to [Fish Leong](https://www.youtube.com/watch?v=7FiQV1-z06Q).

+I enjoyed going to the netbar to play video games.
+My latest hobby is playing DotA 2.